Whatever You Call It, AI Search Traffic Engages More Than Any Other Channel

 • AI Search has the lowest cross-site standard deviation of any channel: 7.5.
 Wherever it has enough traffic to register, engagement stays in the green band, above 50.
 Even at the low end of the range, it clears that line.

 • Organic Search has more than double the spread: std dev 16.2.
+Which means twice the guesswork.
 On some sites Organic Search engagement is excellent.
-On others it is mediocre or worse.
-There is no floor you can count on.
+On others it's mediocre or worse.
+There's no floor you can count on.

 • Every other channel sits somewhere in between.